Skip to content

 James Morandini vs. transgender people

-James Morandini is an Australian psychologist and anti-transgender activist.
+James Morandini is an Australian psychologist and “autogynephilia” activist.

 Do not go to Morandini for therapy of any kind.
-Instead look for supportive local resources.
+Instead look for supportive local resources where practitioners do not promote unscientific ideas like “autogynephilia” or “autoandrophilia.”

 Background

-Morandini earned a bachelor’s degree in 2009 from University of Newcastle and a doctorate from University of Sydney in 2016.
+James Simon Morandini earned a bachelor’s degree in 2009 from University of Newcastle and a doctorate from University of Sydney in 2016.
+Morandini is the founder and director of King Street Psychology, the largest private gender clinic in Australia.

 Anti-transgender activism

-Morandini is an “autogynephilia” activist.
-This transphobic sex-fueled mental illness was created in 1989 and is supported by a small group of activists from sexology’s conservative fringe.
+Morandini is an activist in the “autogynephilia” and “autoandrophilia” movements.
+These anti-trans sex-fueled mental illnesses were created in 1989 and are supported by a small group of activists from sexology’s conservative fringe.
+Morandini claims to be interested in “understanding and destigmatising trans women/non-binary femmes who experience autogynephilia/autoheterosexuality.”

-In 2023 Morandini presented research titled “Bisexual Phenomena Among Autogynephilic Men.”
+At the 2023 Puzzles of Sexual Orientation meeting, Morandini presented research titled “Bisexual Phenomena Among Autogynephilic Men.”

 In 2023 Morandini led an online panel of prominent “autogynephilia” activists, including Anne Lawrence, “Strawberry Lemonade Kristina,” Kevin Hsu, J. Michael Bailey, and “Phil Illy.”